nicocardiel/megaradrp-cookbook/cookbook/crmasks.rst

 mean combination.
 Note that this ``mean2d`` image contains the CR of all the individual exposures.

 The resulting diagnostic diagram is shown below, where the red crosses indicate the pixels that are suspected of having been affected by a cosmic ray in the combined exposure.
+This plot is saved in the *work/* subdirectory with the name ``diagnostic_meancr.png``.

 .. image:: _static/crmasks/diagnostic_meancr.png
    :width: 100%
    :alt: diagnostic diagram for mean

+The number of pixels suspected of having been affected by a cosmic ray in the mean combination is, not surprisingly, much larger than what was found in the median combination.
+In this case, 82171 pixels have been flagged as suspected of having been affected by a cosmic ray.
+This number increases to 296655 when applying the dilation factor of 1.

 Detecting cosmic rays in the individual exposures
 -------------------------------------------------

 The program also generates diagnostic diagrams for each individual exposure.
+These plots are saved in the *work/* subdirectory with the names ``diagnostic_crmask1.png``, ``diagnostic_crmask2.png``, and ``diagnostic_crmask3.png`` (one for each individual exposure).

 .. image:: _static/crmasks/diagnostic_crmask1.png
    :width: 30%